yousefelassal/quote-cron/README.md

 > Think as a wise man but communicate in the language of the people.

 > Today you are you!
 That is truer than true!
 There is no one alive who is you-er than you!

+> Never reach out your hand unless you're willing to extend an arm.